 - St. Andrew Catholic Parish offers a variety of opportunities for our students to participate in and share with members of the larger community that are members of the parish

-If you are an alumnus of St. Andrew and you are not receiving our quarterly newsletter, please contact Mrs. Katy Harris and update your address information.
+If you are an alumnus of St. Andrew and you are not receiving our weekly Spartan Press, please contact Mrs. Katy Harris and update your address information.

 Check out upcoming events to reconnect with old friends.

 St. Andrew Catholic School subscribes to the philosophy that sports and team participation are a positive venue for building mature, well-rounded individuals who to develop emotionally, intellectually, and physically.
 The Spartan Athletic Club (SAC) strives to teach the value of teamwork, mutual respect, the joy of participating, development of talent, a healthy sense of competition, self-discipline, and honesty in a religious/academic environment.
 All who participate in the athletic program – students, coaches, parents, and spectators – are challenged to act and react in ways consistent with Christian values.

 For this reason, we actively participate in and support the Catholic Youth Sports (CYS).
 CYS has a recreational division for students in grades PK4 – 5 (Elementary Division) that offers soccer, basketball, flag football, track and girl’s lacrosse.
 The competitive division for students in grades 5 – 8 (Middle School Division) offers basketball, soccer, track, and volleyball.

 St. Andrew Catholic School Athletic Director – Melissa Kanouse